Two-wheel tractor: Europe

-In 1910 Dr. Konrad von Meyenburg of Basel, Switzerland, applied for a patent for a "Machine for Mechanical Tillage" Patent Number 1,018,843 was granted on February 27, 1912.
+In 1910, Dr. Konrad von Meyenburg of Basel, Switzerland, applied for a patent for a "Machine for Mechanical Tillage".
+Patent Number 1,018,843 was granted on February 27, 1912.
 He then licensed his patent to Siemens-Schuckertwerke of Berlin, Germany.
 Siemens, an electrical manufacturer, built their first two-wheel tractor with rotovator Bodenfräse (rotovator or literally soil grinder) using an electric motorized two-wheel tractor and a long extension cord in 1911.
 The idea was quickly abandoned and Siemens began using two and four cycle single cylinder internal combustion gasoline/petrol or diesel engines to power their two-wheel tractors.
 Around 1932 Siemens sold off its cultivator division and focused on its electrical applications.
 Mr. Eberhard Bungartz of Munich, Germany, a trailer manufacturer, purchased the division in 1934 with all patents, parts, and machinery, and he went into production using the Bungartz name.

 The SIMAR Co.(Société Industrielle de Machines Agicoles Rotatives) of Switzerland began development of a similar machine and by 1932 was producing several machines ranging from 2½ to 10 horsepower, with a tilling width of 14" to 36", and weight from 220 to 880 lb.

 Starting after World War II, many countries in Europe started producing two-wheel tractors, most notably Italy.
 In 2014, Italy had over 15 manufacturers.
 Starting in the late 1960s and early 1970s, many European two-wheel tractors underwent an "evolution" which sharply contrasted them from the Asian and American machines: The introduction of fully reversible handlebars, allowed the machine's PTO (Power Take Off, where implements are mounted) to be effectively in the front or rear of the tractor, depending on handlebar position.
 This allowed much safer and more practical operation.
 Only very recently (since 2005) have any Asian manufacturers added this feature to their machines at all, and the bulk of Asian machines are still produced without this feature.
 Some two wheel drive tractors can be paired, through the PTO, with a drive axle on trailing equipment, creating a four wheel drive arrangement for severe conditions.

 In France, Somua, a company set up in the mid to late 1800s for making military equipment and later buses and even three wheel tractors, began making "motorculteurs" from the late 1920s till after World War II.

-Others manufacturers now out of business were Energic and Labor.
+Other manufacturers now out of business were Energic and Labor.

 Staub appeared to start making motorculteurs from about 1938 and still in production today.
 The first rototiller was the PP3.
 Later there was a PP4.